leenkalsaif/international-airpassengers-project/report.md

 ## One change
 The next thing I'd try is fitting on a log scale instead of the raw passenger counts.
-The decomposition showed the seasonal swings and the residual noise both growing right alongside the trend — the textbook sign of multiplicative seasonality, not additive.
+The decomposition showed the seasonal swings and the residual noise both growing right alongside the trend the textbook sign of multiplicative seasonality, not additive.
 AutoARIMA was fit on the raw scale, and its leftover residuals still show significant structure at both lag 12 and lag 24, some of which is likely this unmodeled growth in seasonal amplitude.

-Taking the log of the series before fitting turns that multiplicative pattern into an additive one, which ARIMA-family models are built to handle cleanly.
-I'd expect this to do two things: further reduce the leftover structure in the residuals (moving Ljung-Box's p-value closer to "looks like noise"), and produce forecast intervals that widen more realistically in the later, higher-volatility years — directly helping the coverage problem above, since a chunk of that overconfidence likely comes from treating a growing-variance series as if its swings were constant.
+Taking the log of the series before fitting turns that multiplicative pattern into an additive one, which ARIMA family models are built to handle cleanly.
+I'd expect this to do two things: further reduce the leftover structure in the residuals (moving Ljung-Box's p-value closer to "looks like noise"), and produce forecast intervals that widen more realistically in the later, higher-volatility years directly helping the coverage problem above, since a chunk of that overconfidence likely comes from treating a growing-variance series as if its swings were constant.